Amalia Domingo Soler: Medium

-In the midst of all this maelstrom Amalia feels deeply melancholy.
-She talks about it with her friends and one of them, Eudaldo Pagés, an unconscious medium, enters a trance and gives her the first communication on behalf of Father Germán.
-From that moment on, he will help her with her most important writings and with the necessary explanations to make her task easier.
-A collaboration begins between Amalia-Eudaldo-Father Germán that will give momentum to many good writings, and will also help her illustrate practical cases, stories of common lives collected through press clippings sent to her from all over Latin America and Spain and that are explained through the Law of Cause and Effect.
+In the midst of all this maelstrom Soler felt deeply melancholy.
+She talked about it with her friends and one of them, Eudaldo Pagés, an unconscious medium, entered a trance and gave her the first communication on behalf of Father Germán.
+From that moment on, he helped her with her most important writings and with the necessary explanations to make her task easier.
+A collaboration began between Amalia-Eudaldo-Father Germán that gave momentum to many writings, and also helped her illustrate practical cases, stories of common lives collected through press clippings sent to her from all over Latin America and Spain and that are explained through the Law of Cause and Effect.

-Her work is so great that the magazine El Buen Sentido of Lérida promotes a popular subscription that helps Amalia cover her expenses in the form of a perpetual pension.
-This pension will last from July 1881 to December 1884.
-The people who participate through donations in this pension are the readers of the magazines, spiritualists, who do not have much income either.
-At first the donations are numerous, then as the days go by they decrease.
-Once this pension is over, she will continue living with the help of Luis Llach, who considers her another member of his family and who will not abandon her until her death.
+The magazine El Buen Sentido of Lérida promoted a popular subscription that helped Soler cover her expenses in the form of a perpetual pension.
+This pension lasted from July 1881 to December 1884.
+The people who participated through donations in this pension were the readers of the magazines, spiritualists, who do not have much income either.
+At first the donations were numerous, then as the days went by they decreased.
+Once this pension was over, she continued living with the help of Luis Llach, who considered her another member of his family and who will not abandon her until her death.

 She participated as vice president in the World Spiritist Congress that was held in Barcelona in 1888.

 Later life and death

-Amalia is getting older.
-Her environment changes.
-The people who have helped her have grown old with her or have died.
-After Luis himself dies, Amalia's economic situation becomes so dismal that she is forced to sell her books to try to cope with the situation.
-Eduardo also grows old and sick.
-He moves to the center of La Buena Nueva to live with Amalia to always be at her disposal; he also dies.
-Another medium, María, helps Amalia in her work, but Amalia distrusts her despite the assurances that Father Germán gives her about this second medium.
+After Llach died, Soler's economic situation became so dismal that she was forced to sell her books.
+Pagés was also old and sick.
+He moved to the center of La Buena Nueva to live with Amalia to always be at her disposal; he also died.
+Another medium, María, helped Amalia in her work, but Amalia distrusted her despite the assurances that Father Germán gave her about this second medium.

-In her later life, old and sick, Amalia finds herself alone, economically and emotionally.
-Though she is surrounded by women who love her and care for her, the two men who have helped her the most in her work are gone.
-Amalia died April 29, 1909 due to broncho-pneumonia.
+In her later life, old and sick, Soler fount herself alone, economically and emotionally.
+Though she was surrounded by women who love her and care for her, the two men who have helped her the most in her work are gone.
+Soler died on April 29, 1909 due to broncho-pneumonia.